-One of the Global Business Initiative’s main objectives is to become an effective bridge between Georgetown McDonough and global organizations.
-Leveraging the reach of our Board and Georgetown’s global network the GBI has worked with Estée Lauder, Cartier and Lamborghini to provide our students transformational educational opportunities in D.C. and abroad.
+One of the Baratta Center for Global Business’s main objectives is to become an effective bridge between Georgetown McDonough and global organizations.
+Leveraging the reach of our Board and Georgetown’s global network the Baratta Center has worked with Estée Lauder, Cartier and Lamborghini to provide our students transformational educational opportunities in D.C. and abroad.

-The GBI will continue to strengthen current engagements and look for additional partners to connect the business community and Georgetown McDonough’s faculty and students in mutually beneficial relationships.
+The Baratta Center will continue to strengthen current engagements and look for additional partners to connect the business community and Georgetown McDonough’s faculty and students in mutually beneficial relationships.

 Our Current Partnerships